-- 1. Explain the purpose of each body system and how they function. - 2.
-Locate and identify various skeletal, muscular, circulatory and neurological structures of the head and neck. - 3.
-Identify and locate parts of the salivary system and paranasal sinus structures. - 4.
-Name and identify structures in the oral cavity. - 5.
-Describe the general and specific features of teeth in the permanent dentition. - 6.
-Relate current trends in dental care derived from articles in professional publications. - 7.
-Discuss development of human dentition and supporting structures. - 8.
-Identify and discuss pathology of the oral cavity. - 9.
-Identify oral manifestations of systemic conditions. - 10.
-Link oral conditions and overall health.
+- 1. Describe the purpose and function of each body system. - 2.
+Locate and identify various skeletal, muscular, circulatory, and neurological structures of the head and neck, and parts of the salivary system and paranasal sinus structures. - 3.
+Name and identify structures in the oral cavity and describe the development of human dentition and supporting structures - 4.
+Describe the general and specific features of teeth in the permanent dentition and identify oral manifestations of systemic conditions. - 5.
+Identify and discuss pathology of the oral cavity and relate it to systemic conditions. - 6.
+Relate current trends in dental care derived from articles in professional publications and explain the importance of such trends in the field. - 7.
+Manage infection and hazard control protocols consistent with published professional guidelines and describe the importance of these practices.